mobahug/Netflix_Clone_42/README.md

 We added 4 different languages to translate the website and based on that subtitles, qualities and what a basic movie-watching website needs.
 Created in only 4weeks.

-## Tools & languages
+## Tools & Languages

-PostgreSQL, React, Express, MUI, Nodejs,
+  - PostgreSQL
+  - React
+  - Redux
+  - Express
+  - MUI
+  - Nodejs,
+  - Docker
+  - pgAdmin
+  - DataGrip
-Docker, pgAdmin, DataGrip, Atlassian, Jira
+  - Atlassian, Jira
+  - CSS
-CSS, HTML
+  - HTML

 # Features: